Thank you for subscribing

 paddlesteamer on murray river at echuca

-Use this handy guide to discover the road trip highlights from Melbourne to Mildura on the New South Wales border.
+Use this handy guide to discover the best road trip highlights from Victoria's capital city Melbourne to Mildura on the New South Wales border.
 It’s a fascinating road trip filled with surprises, delights and even a ‘world’s largest' landmark.

-Victoria is a state with much to offer.
-While many revel in Melbourne’s vibrancy, soak up the Great Ocean Road’s laidback atmosphere or head east to uncover Gippsland’s natural wonders, far fewer travel inland to Victoria's rural heart.
+While many Victoria travellers revel in Melbourne’s vibrancy, soak up the Great Ocean Road’s laidback atmosphere or head east to uncover Gippsland’s natural wonders, far fewer travel inland to Victoria's rural heart.

-Yet it is here, on a drive from Melbourne to Mildura, that travellers can discover charming historical towns, taste the wares of artisanal producers, and say g’day to the creative communities that prosper in rural Victoria.
+Yet it's here, on a drive from Melbourne to Mildura, that travellers can discover charming historical towns, taste the wares of artisanal producers, and say g’day to the creative communities that prosper in rural Victoria.

 red Bendigo Talking Tram